schwabyio/xrun/README.md

 <br>

-# xRunner - CLI Runner For Postman
+# xRun - CLI Runner For Postman

 ## Overview
-xRunner is a command line interface (CLI) app that extends [Newman](https://github.com/postmanlabs/newman) to enable your organization to run Postman tests with speed and at scale.
-These are the xRunner specific features:
+xRun is a command line interface (CLI) app that extends [Newman](https://github.com/postmanlabs/newman) to enable your organization to run Postman tests with speed and at scale.
+These are the xRun specific features:
 * Direct support for [xtest](https://github.com/schwabyio/xtest)
 * Run tests locally or as part of Continuous Integration (CI) testing
 * Configuration support using a settings.json file with command line override capability